 The 2012 Four Wheel Camper Raven is a pop-up truck camper made for short bed trucks with five foot beds.
 The interior floor length of the 2012 Four Wheel Camper Raven is 70″ and the interior height is 6’6″.
 Four Wheel Campers is reporting the dry weight of the Four Wheel Camper Raven at 695 pounds with standard features.
 The Raven has a 22 gallon fresh tank, can accommodate one or two batteries, and has two ten-pound propane tanks.
 The MSRP for the Four Wheel Camper Raven is $12,095.

 At the time of publication, a floorplan of the the 2012 Four Wheel Camper Raven was not yet available.
+Check out the Four Wheel Camper Buyers Guide for current campers.

 The following is an interview with Tom Hanagan, President of Four Wheel Campers, and Stan Kennedy, Sales Manager, about the 2012 Four Wheel Camper Raven.